-As we enter the second half of the year, it’s important for all of us to step back and ask ourselves how we’re doing, and how things are really going in our lives and careers.
+As we navigate this time of so much transition, it’s especially important to take a step back at this point in the year and ask ourselves how we’re doing, and how things are going in our lives and careers.

-For me, those shifts have included moving to a part-time work schedule while taking care of two small kids, rethinking our business strategy and how to best support our clients in light of the economic climate, and most importantly, working to build a bigger focus on racial equity and anti-racism into my life and work.
+So much has changed and shifted over the past year.
+For me, those shifts included moving to a part-time work schedule (and then back to full-time again) while taking care of two small kids, rethinking our business strategy in light of the changing job market and economic climate, and working to build a bigger focus on racial equity and anti-racism into my life and work.

-I have a lot to reflect on, and I know that I need to reprioritize where to spend my time and energy over the rest of this year.
-You may be feeling the same after navigating your own shifts this year, and I hope you can use the framework below to review, reset, and reprioritize as we move into the second half of the year.
+As the world reopens, I know I need to consider how I’ll spend my time and energy over the rest of this year, so I don’t get swept away in the busyness of returning to “normal”.
+You may be feeling the same, and I hope you can use the framework below to review, reset, and reprioritize as we move into the second half of the year.

 But that actually makes it even more important to do this kind of exercise, so that you can identify where to focus and what to de-prioritize.
-Try to at least to get through the first section below with reflection questions, since that’s the most important.
-I’m going to take my own advice and make sure I do this too!
+This process doesn’t need to take hours and hours – what’s most important is that you dedicate a bit of time and space to it.

 Here are three steps you can take to evaluate how the first half of the year has gone and prepare for the second half: